John Strugnell

-Although Strugnell had no previous experience in palaeography, he learned very quickly how to read the scrolls.
+Although Strugnell had no previous experience in palaeography, he learned quickly how to read the scrolls.
 He would be involved in the Dead Sea Scrolls project for more than 40 years.

 Early career

 Strugnell was educated at St. Paul's School, in London.
 He took a double first in Classics and Semitics at the University of Oxford but never finished his dissertation and had only a master's degree.

 Despite not having completed his doctorate, Strugnell was given a position at the Oriental Institute of Chicago in 1956-1957, where he met his future wife, Cecile Pierlot, whose father had been Prime Minister of Belgium during the Second World War.
 He was away from his scrolls again from 1960 to 1967, at Duke University, but he returned in summers to continue his efforts in Jerusalem.
 Still without his doctorate, as he would be for the rest of his life, Strugnell served from 1966 to 1991 as Professor of Christian Origins at Harvard.
 He succeeded Pierre Benoit as editor-in-chief of the scrolls in 1984, a position he held until 1990.
 He was then responsible for bringing Elisha Qimron and Emanuel Tov to work on the scrolls, breaking the longstanding exclusion of Israeli scholars.
 At the same time, he kept Theodor Gaster and Robert Eisenman from having access to the scrolls, a situation that was rectified when Strugnell was removed from his post and the scrolls (such as those at the Huntington Library in California) were opened to the wider scholarly community for the first time.